-Silver Eye is proud to present a solo exhibition held at two separate locations by LaToya Ruby Frazier at Silver Eye's Penn Avenue gallery and at the August Wilson Center’s main galleries.
+Silver Eye is proud to present an exhibition by LaToya Ruby Frazier in two separate locations: Silver Eye's Penn Avenue gallery and the August Wilson Center’s main galleries.
 Frazier will exhibit a large selection of new works, which offer an incisive exploration of the legacy of racism, the working class, and economic decline in America’s small towns, as embodied by her hometown of Braddock, Pennsylvania.

 The 2018 Benefit Auction features an extraordinary selection of vintage and contemporary work representing a long list of illustrious talent -- from revered masters and prominent mid-career photographers to an exceptional group of young, emerging artists.